 Generally, yes as long as you are acting in good faith and in the scope of your job.

-I have been contacted by a third party and been asked to forward to them a copy of a student’s transcript and student file.
-Do I have the authority to access these files and forward them to a third party?
+I have been contacted by a third party and been asked to forward a student's information to them.
+Do I have the authority to access the information and forward it to a third party?

 Normally, no. While a school official, including a member of the faculty, may have access to and obtain a copy of a student's education record for a legitimate educational interest, ordinarily the student's education record is confidential and cannot be viewed, accessed, or released without the student's explicit permission.
 The Family Educational Rights and Privacy Act of 1974, (FERPA), is a Federal law that limits the disclosure of a student's education record in order to safeguard the privacy of such information.